 Regional sparkling wine finds are completely capable of handling assorted appetizers.
 They're lovely with fried or salty fare and make a good match with turkey and dressing.
 The crisp effervescence cuts seamlessly through the rich layers found in many daring desserts, too.

 Thanksgiving Wine Pairings

-Best Thanksgiving Whites
+Top Thanksgiving Whites

-Pinot Grigio: Capable of handling garlic and onions, herbs and rich, flavorful, high-fat dishes, this white wine is a natural for the demands of Thanksgiving Day.
+- Pinot Grigio: Capable of handling garlic and onions, herbs and rich, flavorful, high-fat dishes, this white wine is a natural for the demands of Thanksgiving Day.

 Top Thanksgiving Reds

-Pinot Noir's subtle earthy undertones and often mushroom-inspired flavors surround the fruit features of the wine and tend to show well with the traditional flavors of turkey and stuffing.
+- Pinot Noir: This red wine is a traditional favorite for Thanksgiving.
+Pinot noir's subtle earthy undertones and often mushroom-inspired flavors surround the fruity features of the wine.
+It tends to work well with the traditional flavors of turkey and stuffing.

-Or count on a late-harvest Riesling to bring rich, concentrated flavors of honey to a variety of desserts.
-Fortified wines and late-harvest wines offer the sweetness and the viscosity to support the rich flavors and robust spice of the pumpkin pie and the caramelized flavors in pecan pie.
+When it comes to wine and pie pairings, fortified wines and late-harvest wines are excellent choices.
+Both categories offer the sweetness and viscosity to support the rich flavors and robust spice of pumpkin pie and the caramelized flavors in pecan pie.